cosmos/ibc/spec/ics-002-client-semantics/README.md

 #### State verification

-Client types must define functions, in accordance with [ICS 23](../ics-023-vector-commitments), to verify presence or absence of particular key-value pairs in state at particular heights.
+Client types must define functions, in accordance with [ICS 23](../ics-023-vector-commitments), to verify presence or absence of particular key/value pairs in state at particular heights.
 The behaviour of these functions MUST comply with the properties defined in [ICS 23](../ics-023-vector-commitments); however, internal implementation details may differ (for example, a loopback client could simply read directly from the state and require no proofs).